 How Does Robinhood Make Money?

 Robinhood makes money in several ways.
-The primary source of revenue for Robinhood is the interest they earn on customer funds held in Robinhood accounts.
+The primary source of revenue for Robinhood is the interest it earns on customer funds held in Robinhood accounts.

 They also earn money through options trading fees, margin interest, Gold subscriptions, and rebates from market makers.